Top of page

 Jeffrey LesserSamuel Candler Dobbs Professor of History

-Jeffrey Lesser, Samuel Candler Dobbs Professormodern Latin American history, focusing on public health, ethnicity, immigration, and race, especially in Brazil.
+Jeffrey Lesser, Samuel Candler Dobbs Professormodern Latin American history, focusing on health, ethnicity, immigration, and race, especially in Brazil.

 I am also the author of Immigration, Ethnicity and National Identity in Brazil (Cambridge University Press, 2013; Editora UNESP, 2015), A Discontented Diaspora: Japanese-Brazilians and the Meanings of Ethnic Militancy (Duke University Press, 2007; Editora Paz e Terra, 2008), awarded the 2010 Roberto Reis Prize (Honorable Mention), Brazilian Studies Association; Negotiating National Identity: Immigrants, Minorities and the Struggle for Ethnicity in Brazil (Duke University Press, 1999; Editora UNESP, 2001), awarded the Best Book Prize, Latin American Studies Association-Brazil in Comparative Perspective Section; and Welcoming the Undesirables: Brazil and the Jewish Question (University of California Press, 1994; Imago Editora, 2005; Tel Aviv University Publishing Projects, 1997), awarded the Best Book Prize, New England Council on Latin American Studies.